Instance Metadata

 | RELATED_TICKET | Add New | Related tickets should be added so that new tickets (e.g. Jira, etc.) are added to the instance over the course of development. |

-| SRC_FIELD | Overwrite | The source fields should be completely overwritten with the new metadata. |
+| SRC_FIELD | Overwrite | The source fields should always be completely overwritten with the new metadata. |

 | DRV_TGT_FIELD | Merge | Derived target fields should be merged, i.e. new ones added and existing ones merged or retained. |